opensrc0/fe-theme/README.md

 ## Contributing

 Feel like contributing?
 Most welcome!
-Follow this quick [setup and guide lines](./.github/CONTRIBUTING.md) to get fe-theme working on your local machine and contribute.
+Follow this quick [setup](./.github/SETUP.md) to get fe-theme working on your local machine and [guide lines](./.github/CONTRIBUTING.md) to contribute in fe-theme

 ## Contributors